 In continuous variables there are no discontinuities and hence any particular value x has zero probability to occur.
-However, we can still tell which of two outcomes is more probable than the other and how much by examining the ratio of the two probabilities.
+However, we can still tell which of two outcomes is more probable and by how much by examining the ratio of the two probabilities.
 As this is a 0/0 expression, having in mind l'Hôpital's rule, we need to examine the ratio of derivatives of probabilities.